What Are Sleep Terrors?

 Sleepwalking

-NREM parasomnia like sleep terrors, but with automatic ambulation without intense agitation; occurs in the same sleep stage
+NREM parasomnia like sleep terrors, but with automatic ambulation and no intense agitation; occurs in the same sleep stage

 Nightmares/PTSD Nightmares